Statistical properties of eigenvalues of Laplace-Beltrami operators: Introduction

 A consequence of our theory provides an answer at (\ref{mean_variance}) for the size of the sample mean and sample variance of $\lambda_{\kappa}$ aforementioned.

+We do not pursue applications of our results in this paper.
+They may be useful in Migdal's formula for the partition functions of the 2D Yang-Mills theory [e.g., Witten (1991) and Woodward (2005)].
+Further possibilities can be seen, e.g., in the papers by Okounkov (2003) and Borodin and Gorin (2012).

+We study the eigenvalues of the Laplace-Beltrami operator in terms of four different measures.
+This can also be continued by other probability measures on random partitions, for example, the $q$-analog of the Plancherel measure [e.g., Kerov (1992) and F\'{e}ray and M\'{e}liot (2012)], the multiplicative measures [e.g., Vershik (1996)], the $\beta$-Plancherel measure (Baik and Rains, 2001), the Jack measure and the Schur measure [e.g., Okounkov (2003)].

-The organization of the paper is as follows.
-We present our limit laws by using the four measures in Sections \ref{sec:restricted-uniform}, \ref{sec:restricted-Jack}, \ref{sec:uniform} and \ref{sec:Plancherel}, respectively.
+{\bf Organization of the paper:} We present our limit laws by using the four measures in Sections \ref{sec:restricted-uniform}, \ref{sec:restricted-Jack}, \ref{sec:uniform} and \ref{sec:Plancherel}, respectively.
 Four figures corresponding to the four theorems are provided to show that curves based on data and the limiting curves match very well.
 In Section \ref{sec:New_Random}, we state a new result on random partitions.
-In Section \ref{Concluding_Remarks}, we make some comments, connections to other problems, and some future work, potential applications and a conjecture.
 In Section \ref{main:proofs}, we prove all of the results.
 In Section \ref{appendix:last} (Appendix), we compute the sample mean and sample variance of $\lambda_{\kappa}$ mentioned in \eqref{mean_variance}, calculate a non-trivial integral used earlier and derive the density function in Theorem \ref{cancel_temple} for two cases.